 After surveying approximately 300 people and conducting three focus groups, The Daily He(a)rd found that while many people recognize misinformation as a problem, they don’t seem to know how to combat it.
 Similarly, False Creative found that news literacy education is often lacking.
 Somewhat surprisingly, they also found that most of their survey respondents said they trusted Twitter and Instagram the most for news.

-The teams were given a $300 budget–with the option of raising in-kind donations to help supplement their funds–for marketing tactics like giveaways and events.
+The teams were given a $300 budget–with the option of raising in-kind donations to help supplement their funds–for marketing tactics like giveaways and events for their campaigns, which ran from Feb.
+6 through March 6.

-Both groups are primarily using social media to connect with their peers, and False Creative has garnered media attention from a number of Colorado news publications, including the Daily Camera, The Durango Herald, Aspen Times and others.
+Both groups primarily used social media to connect with their peers, and False Creative garnered media attention from a number of Colorado news publications, including the Daily Camera, The Durango Herald, Aspen Times and others.

 “Our most successful marketing tactic so far has been our op-ed.
 I recently wrote an article on the ‘Importance of News Literacy’ directed toward rural communities,” said Cassidy Davis of False Creative.
 “We pitched it to over 70 newspapers across Colorado and have been/will be published by around 20.”

-In addition to media-related outreach, the groups also are using in-person components like tabling in the University Memorial Center, informational events and giveaways to encourage student engagement.
+In addition to media-related outreach, the groups also used in-person components like tabling in the University Memorial Center, informational events and giveaways to encourage student engagement.
 Notably, The Daily He(a)rd organized a trivia night and a screening of an award-winning media documentary called Trust Me.

 “Our most successful marketing tactics have been giveaways,” explained Bailey Ghashghai from The Daily He(a)rd.
 “We are trying to make things digestible and approachable for our audience and encourage participation.
 Doing this through incentives has definitely helped to attract more people.”

-After the campaigns end in early March, Bateman teams must evaluate their experience into a summary report—considering research, objectives, tactics, etc.—which will be sent to Bateman Competition judges.
-Teams who place first through third will then be invited to a presentation in New York and receive a monetary award.
+After the campaigns ended in early March, Bateman teams evaluated their experience into a summary report—considering research, objectives, tactics, etc.—which was sent to Bateman Competition judges.
+Teams who placed first through third, including The Daily He(a)rd, were invited to give a presentation and received a monetary award.

 Doty noted that the competition is an invaluable experience for students because the communication and public relations industry they will enter after graduation is competitive.